chutesai/n8n-nodes-chutes/README.md

 ### 2. Chutes Chat Model

-**Use when:** You want to use Chutes.ai with n8n's official AI Agent node
+**Use when:** You want to use Chutes.ai with an available AI Agent node

 **Features:**
-- ✅ Works with n8n's AI Agent
+- ✅ Works with Chutes AI Agent
 - ✅ All Chutes LLM models (DeepSeek, Qwen, etc.)
 - ✅ Dynamic chute/model selection
 - ✅ Temperature and advanced parameters